 5. Why does Onepoint Consulting process personal data?

 In order for us to provide you with information about business services such as Data Management, Digital Transformation, Big Data and Data Science, Data Strategy, Data Governance, Data Analytics, Workshops, we may process your personal data.
+We also process personal data for the following purposes: managing staff, managing business operations, managing sales including sales to B2B, marketing, managing shareholders and investors, contract management and in order to comply with legal regulations.

 We are committed to ensuring that any personal information we collect and process is appropriate for these purposes, and does not constitute an invasion of your privacy.